juliasilge/juliasilge.com/content/blog/smltar-announce/index.markdown

 Today, [Emil Hvitfeldt](https://www.hvitfeldt.me/) and I led a [useR!
-2020](https://user2020.r-project.org/) online tutorial on predicted modeling with text using tidy data principles.
+2020](https://user2020.r-project.org/) online tutorial on predictive modeling with text using tidy data principles.
 This tutorial was hosted by [R-Ladies en Argentina](https://github.com/RLadiesEnArgentina/user2020tutorial); huge thanks to the organizers for their leadership and effort in making this tutorial possible.

 ![tutorial flyer](featured.png)